gee-community/arcgis-earthengine-toolbox/docs/03_installation.md

 Once you run the Python Command Prompt,

 1. List all available conda environments using the following command.
-The default ArcPro package should be `arcgispro-py3`.
+The default ArcGIS Pro package should be `arcgispro-py3`.

         conda env list